 Mix ingredients together and apply to the surface.
 Rub it in a bit and buff it off, wiping with the grain.
 If you keep it in a spray bottle, be sure to shake it well before you spray.
 If you make it in a bowl, stir well before you dip your rag in.

-This can be used on all sorts of stainless steel appliances, sinks, faucets, door hardware and even car bumpers!
+This can be used to clean all stainless steel appliances, sinks, faucets, door hardware, and even car bumpers!
 The mixture works on chrome as well as stainless steel.

 NOTE: If you are going to use this on anything that may be heated, such as a toaster or grill, you might want to use fractionated coconut oil.
 Regular vegetable oils will go rancid over time, especially when exposed to heat or sunlight.
 Fractionated coconut oil will stay liquid, unlike regular coconut oil, and will never go rancid, even if stored for years.